 For scheduling a free 30 minutes consultation on business registration, please directly email our our Kerwin Tan, at Kerwin.Tan@THCounsels.ph for scheduling.
-He is available to meet at our office or via Skype call.
+He is available to meet at our office or via online meeting (e.g. Zoom, Meet, Teams, Skype).
 You may schedule an in-person meeting or a teleconference.
 This may change without prior notice due to unforeseen circumstances.